Interstate 5: Oregon

 I-5 enters Oregon near Siskiyou Summit, which sits at 4310 ft and is the highest point on the highway.
 From the summit, I-5 descends by 2,300 ft over 6 mi at a 6 percent grade to reach the Rogue Valley.
 The freeway passes through Ashland and Medford, running parallel to Oregon Route 99, and turns west to follow the Rogue River to Grants Pass, where it intersects US 199.
 I-5 then turns north and crosses a series of passes in the Klamath Mountains to reach the Umpqua Valley, where it follows the South Umpqua River to Roseburg.

 The highway enters the Willamette Valley near Cottage Grove and forms the boundary between the cities of Eugene and Springfield.
 After crossing the Willamette River, I-5 intersects Oregon Route 126, which carries I-105, and Oregon Route 569; both highways provide connections to Eugene and Springfield.
 I-5 then travels due north through farmland on the east side of the Willamette River, passing a junction with US 20 in Albany, and bisects eastern Salem near the state capitol campus.
 It is connected to downtown Salem by Oregon Route 22 and the Salem Parkway, which joins I-5 as the freeway crosses the 45th parallel near Keizer.

 From Salem, I-5 turns northeast and passes Woodburn before crossing the Willamette River on the Boone Bridge in Wilsonville, at the south end of the Portland metropolitan area.
 The freeway travels through the southern suburbs of Portland, intersecting I-205 in Tualatin and Oregon Route 217 in Tigard before entering the city proper.
-I-5 then turns northeast to follow Barbur Boulevard (part of Route 99W) and navigate the Terwilliger curves.
+I-5 then turns northeast to follow Barbur Boulevard (part of Route 99W) and navigate the Terwilliger curves, a notoriously dangerous road section.
 The freeway continues north through the South Waterfront neighborhood, crossing under the Portland Aerial Tram and the western approach to the Ross Island Bridge (carrying US 26) before reaching an interchange with I-405.

 I-5 and I-405 form a complete loop around downtown Portland, with I-5 crossing the Willamette River on the Marquam Bridge to run along the eastern riverfront.
 The freeway has interchanges with several major bridges crossing the Willamette, as well as the western terminus of I-84 near the Oregon Convention Center.
 From the I-84 interchange to a second junction with I-405 near the Fremont Bridge, I-5 is concurrent with US 30, which continues west towards Astoria.
 Through North Portland, the freeway runs below street level until it crosses the Columbia Slough to bisect Delta Park.
 I-5 continues across Hayden Island to the Interstate Bridge, a pair of vertical-lift bridges which carry the highway over the Columbia River into Washington state.